Greg Genske

 Gregory B. Genske is a lawyer and Major League Baseball Players Association certified player representative.
 In July 2020, Genske merged his GEM Agency with Gary Vaynerchuk's VaynerSports to create VaynerBaseball.
 Genske serves as VaynerBaseball's CEO and oversees all of VaynerSports' baseball player representation activities.
 In October 2019, Genske launched the GEM Agency in partnership with Hicks Equity Partners, the private equity arm of Tom Hicks and his family.
 Prior to launching GEM, Genske was executive director and President of Baseball for The Legacy Agency.
 Since 2015, Genske has served as a law professor at the University of California-Berkeley, his alma-mater, teaching classes on sports law, representing professional athletes and negotiations.
 In 2009, Genske was named to Sports Business Dailys prestigious 40 under 40 list.

 Education and personal life

 Greg Genske was born and raised in Southern California, where he attended Diamond Bar High School and then Pepperdine University.
 He subsequently received his J.D. from the University of California at Berkeley School of Law.
 Prior to entering the sports industry in 2004, Genske practiced with two leading national law firms as a trial attorney and also negotiated multi-million-dollar transactions on behalf of emerging growth and Fortune 500 companies.
-Genske lives in Laguna Beach, California, with his ex-wife Asha, daughter Tess, and son Gavin.
+Genske lives in Laguna Beach, California.